-As stated earlier, this EIS complies with FRA's Procedures for Considering Environmental Impacts (Environmental Procedures) (64 FR 28545, May 26, 1999) and FTA's Environmental Impact and Related Procedures (23 CFR Part 771).FRA's Environmental Procedures Section 14(n)(15) states that an EIS should assess the impacts of each alternative on local land use controls and comprehensive regional planning as well as on development within the affected environment, including, where applicable, other proposed federal actions in the area.
+As stated earlier, this EIS complies with FRA's Procedures for Considering Environmental Impacts (Environmental Procedures) (64 FR 28545, May 26, 1999) and FTA's Environmental Impact and Related Procedures (23 CFR Part 771).
+FRA's Environmental Procedures Section 14(n)(15) states that an EIS should assess the impacts of each alternative on local land use controls and comprehensive regional planning as well as on development within the affected environment, including, where applicable, other proposed federal actions in the area.

 This Tier 1 assessment of land use impacts focuses on areas where the existing uses would be converted to transportation land use and, specifically, where new facilities would be anticipated.
 Changes in land use such as induced growth from an expanded transportation system are assessed in the indirect and cumulative effects section later in this chapter.
-The impacts on local land use controls and comprehensive regional plans will be evaluated during Tier 2 NEPA analysis.
+The impacts on local land use controls and comprehensive regional plans would be evaluated during Tier 2 NEPA analysis.

 The corridor alternatives are each approximately 120 miles long.
 While specific track alignments have not been determined, a 200-foot-wide ROW corridor of this length would occupy approximately 2,900 acres.
 Given the magnitude of the mile-wide corridor alternatives, land use data collection and analysis were accomplished using publicly available electronic GIS land cover and zoning data and corresponding general plans.
 Field surveys and ground-truthing of existing land uses were not conducted as part of this analysis.
-Because alignments and station locations could hypothetically be located anywhere within the mile wide corridor alternatives, zoning, which varies widely within the corridor alternatives, was not addressed in this Tier 1 EIS.
-For the same reason, land use impacts were not analyzed for any 200-foot ROW corridor.
-Specific affected areas will be examined in more detail in Tier 2 NEPA analyses to assess project-level impacts on land use and zoning.
+Because alignments and station locations could hypothetically be located anywhere within the mile-wide corridor alternatives, zoning, which varies widely within the corridor alternatives, was not addressed in this Tier 1 EIS.
+For the same reason, land use impacts were not analyzed for any 200-foot ROW corridor, nor were Bureau of Land Management (BLM) subsurface mineral estate mining rights (See the letter from the United States Department of the Interior (DOI) in the Agency Comments on the Draft Tier 1 EIS Appendix).
+BLM administers mineral rights beneath private land within the corridor alternatives.
+In the Tier 1 analysis, only surface land use was identified within the corridor alternatives.
+Specific affected areas would be examined in more detail in Tier 2 NEPA analyses to assess project-level impacts on land use, zoning, individual property owners, and mining rights.